clayne/hacktical-c/malloc2/README.md

 It might make sense to give [Part 1](https://github.com/codr7/hacktical-c/tree/main/malloc1) a quick scan before diving in.

-### Recycling
+### Recycling Memory
-Recycling memory is a common requirement, we'll design the feature as a separate allocator that can be plugged in at any point.
+Memory recycling is a common requirement, we'll design the feature as a separate allocator that can be plugged in at any point.

 Example:
 ```C